POULTRY AND WATERFOWL

 Over the years we have kept lots of different poultry and waterfowl.
 They have not only provided us with eggs, and meat at times, but also much enjoyment as we have watched them free ranging around the paddocks.

-We hatch our own chickens to replenish our stock.
-Our oldest chicken was 9, but an average age is around 5-7 years and the most productive time of their life, in terms of egg laying, is from 6 months to 4 years, obviously this does depend on what breed they are too.
+We used to hatch our own chickens to replenish our stock.
+Our oldest chicken was 9, but an average age is around 5-7 years and the most productive time of their life, in terms of egg laying, is from 6 months to 4 years.
+Obviously this does depend on what breed they are of course!

-We kept several pens of pure breed chickens when we first started off running courses and breeding from them in a structured way.
-This ensured the blood lines were kept true.
-Now we don't sell hatching eggs any more we are much more relaxed and prefer to just let them free range together and have a much smaller flock.
+We kept several pens of pure-breed chickens when we first started running courses and breeding from them, so it was structured.
+This ensured the bloodlines were kept true.
+We no longer sell hatching eggs and prefer to just let them free-range together and now keep a much smaller flock.

-Our ducks are lovely to watch.
 Ducks are not as scatty as chickens.
-They tend to have much more of a routine to their day.
-When they eat, when they go in their pond and the places they like to sit and relax.
-They forage for much of their food and our ducks will lay eggs from slightly earlier in the spring than the chickens and they are great to use for baking cakes, for meringues and for making omlettes too!
+They tend to have much more routine to their day.
+They forage for much of their food and lay eggs from slightly earlier in the spring than chickens, and their eggs are great to use for baking cakes, for meringues and for making omelettes too!

-We used to keep quail that lived in a house with a pen.
-Unfortunately have to be contained.
-If let to free range they would simply fly off never to be seen again.
-They don't make particularly good pets, in that sense, but their eggs are adored by many.
+For many years we kept and bred quail.
+Quails can't free-range, they need to live in a house with a pen.
+If left to free range they would simply fly off never to be seen again.
+They don't make particularly good pets in that sense, but their eggs are adored by many.
 They are a special treat in salads, hard boiled for picnics or to accompany a bbq.

 Poultry Keeping e-book

 We have written an e-book all about poultry.
-It is very comprehensive and was the basis for the courses that we used to run and covers everything from; types of housing, feeding, cleaning, breeding and incubation, pests and diseases and much more.
+It is very comprehensive and is the basis for the course that we run.
+It covers everything from; types of housing, feeding, cleaning, breeding and incubation, pests and diseases and much more.

 It is available in downloadable pdf format for just £3.95.